Why messages bounce back

 This type of error message indicates that the recipient does not have any storage space available, so their account is unable to accept new messages.
 You may want to contact the recipient through an alternate channel, if possible, and let them know that they will need to clean their inbox to free up some space.

-error code, this means that the email system will continue making attempts to deliver the message for a short amount of time.
+If the error message you receive includes a 4xx error code, this means that the email system will continue making attempts to deliver the message for a short amount of time.
 If the recipient is able to free up space within that time period, the message will then be delivered.
-If the error message includes a 5xx
+If the error message includes a 5xx error code, this means that the message is considered undeliverable and the email system will not make further attempts to deliver it.
+(For more details on how the 4xx and 5xx errors work, see our Hard bounce vs. soft bounce section below.)

 Spam message rejected, suspicious content detected, etc.